Diablo IV: How to Get Griswold’s Opus – Best Duriel Farm

 Instant deliveryNo spam, unsubscribe anytime

 This weapon shines in crit-heavy, fast-hit Paladin builds.
-The sword wants you to hit multiple enemies, build stacks quickly, and convert those stacks into repeated critical pressure.
-If your setup already values Critical Strike Chance and Lucky Hit, the unique effect becomes much more reliable.
-If your skill pattern naturally chains through packs, the weapon feels stronger in real play than it does on a dummy or during a short boss phase.
+It wants you to connect on many enemies, build stacks quickly, and convert them into repeated critical pressure.
+If your setup already values Critical Strike Chance and Lucky Hit, the unique effect comes online reliably and the double-damage proc fires often.

 • Best fit: melee Paladin builds with rapid swings, frequent crits, and strong pack clear.

-• Still usable: balanced one-hand Paladin setups that want Strength, Life, and crit damage even before the unique effect is perfect.
+• Still usable: balanced one-hand Paladin setups that want Strength, Life, and crit damage even before the unique effect is rolling.

-• Less ideal: slow burst builds that hit infrequently or builds that do not crit often enough to capitalize on the max-stack Lucky Hit bonus.
+• Less ideal: slow burst builds that hit infrequently or rarely crit, since they never sit at max stacks long enough to use the Lucky Hit bonus.

-• Overfarming bad Torment tiers: if a higher difficulty cuts your run speed badly, it is hurting your unique-per-hour rate.
+• Overfarming a bad Torment tier: if a higher difficulty tanks your run speed, it is cutting your drops-per-hour, not raising them.

-• Judging the sword only on bossing: its stacking effect is much easier to feel in dense packs where hits come rapidly.
+• Judging the sword only on a boss dummy: its stacking effect is far easier to feel in dense packs where hits land rapidly.

-• Discarding a low-roll copy immediately: even a middling roll can outperform a normal weapon if your build matches the effect.
+• Discarding a low-roll copy on sight: a middling roll can still beat a normal weapon if your build matches the effect.

 Advertisement

-Start with the unique effect roll, not just the basic affixes.
-The per-hit Critical Strike Damage gain and the maximum stack value define how strong the weapon feels during real combat.
-After that, check the supporting stats: Strength, Max Life, bonus ranks to Break the Line or Heavyweight, and the added Critical Strike Damage.
+Read the unique effect roll first.
+The per-hit Critical Strike Damage gain and the maximum stack value define how the weapon plays – a roll near the top of the 1.0%–2.0% per-hit range and the 50%–100% cap is what you are chasing.
+After that, weigh the supporting stats: a strong copy pairs Strength, Max Life, and added Critical Strike Damage with a high unique roll.

-If you get an early copy with a weak unique roll, it can still be worth equipping while you continue to farm.
-If you get a strong unique roll but only average affixes, that is often still a keeper for the right Paladin build.
-The effect is what makes Griswold’s Opus special, so evaluate the weapon around how quickly your build can stack and maintain it, not only around the raw item score.
+An early copy with a weak unique roll is still fine to equip while you keep farming.
+A strong unique roll with average affixes is usually a keeper for the right Paladin.
+The effect is what makes Griswold’s Opus special, so evaluate it around how fast your build can stack and hold the bonus – not just the raw item score.

 Was this guide helpful?